Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

 1. Refer to the EtherCAT **MPLAB® Harmony Software Setup** https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application for details about creating an EtherCAT project.

-2. The following Project Graph diagram shows the MPLAB Harmony Library components that are required by the FoE EtherCAT application on the EVB_LAN9252_SAMD51 board.
+2. The following Project Graph diagram shows the MPLAB® Harmony Library components that are required by the FoE EtherCAT application on the EVB_LAN9252_SAMD51 board.

     ![ethercat_mhc_image](images/ethercat_project.png)